An Introduction to Sports Massage London

 What is Sports Massage?

 The relationship between sports massages and healing injuries has not been studied thoroughly and many speculate that it confers no benefits for injured muscles.
 That said, many observations have been made to safely conclude that post-exercise massages do reduce the after-effects of a strenuous work-out like muscle soreness and fatigue.
-Knowing that you won’t feel as much muscle pain is better that feeling the full blown misery of an aching body.
+Knowing that you won’t feel as much muscle pain is better than feeling the full-blown misery of an aching body.

 How does Sports Massage differ from Deep Tissue Massage?